St. Vincent's Patients and Visitors

 Visitors have a real therapeutic value for our behavioral health inpatients.
 We understand and appreciate this and are happy to welcome visitors again but safety for our patients, visitors and staff remains our top priority.
 Please note that New York State requires that all staff and visitors wear masks while in the hospital building.

-On the 1 Doty inpatient rehabilitation unit, visiting hours are by invitation from 1:00 p.m. to 1:30 p.m., following Sunday Family Meeting.
+On the 1 Doty inpatient rehabilitation unit, visiting hours are by invitation from 12:30 p.m. to 1:30 p.m., following Sunday Family Meeting.
+Only family/significant other may visit, and meeting must be prearranged with patient's counselor.

 Visitors must be over 18 years of age, and ID will be required when checking in at the security desk.